 Release 3.3.7 Date: 06/09/2014

 Last Release Date: 4/14/2015

 WinSDR is a datalogger program for the PSN-ADC-SERIAL, PSN-ADC-USB A/D boards as well as our new PSN-ACCEL Strong Motion Accelerometer and 4-Channel 24 Bit Digitizer boards.
 WinSDR can be downloaded from here.
 The 32 or 64 bit setup program will install the current version of WinSDR on your system.
 WinSDR documentation can be viewed here.

 Two data acquisition modules have been written to import data into the USGS Earthworm seismic processing software package.
 You can download Earthworm here.
 The following links have more information on this very powerful package.
-Currently Windows 2000/XP and Linux/Unix systems are supported.
+Currently Windows and Linux/Unix systems are supported.

 - Earthworm User Forum

 One module called PsnAdSend can be used to send data to Earthworm system using the 16-Bit 8-Channel PSN-ADC-SERIAL/PSN-ADC-USB Analog to Digital board or our new PSN-ACCEL Strong Motion Sensor Board.
 This module opens a Comm port and receives data directly for the ADC board.

 The other module called WinSDR to Earthworm (Ws2Ew) use the TCP/IP server feature in WinSDR to send data to the Earthworm system.
 Ws2Ew acts as a TCP/IP client and sends selected channels to Earthworm.
 This allows the user to run both WinSDR and Earthworm.
 Since the data transfer uses TCP/IP, one system can be used or the data from one system running WinSDR can be sent to another system on a LAN or over the Internet.